|

 Spiders can't read dynamically-generated Javascript code, so they

-can't read drop down menu example links.
+can't read script de menu links.

 Search engine friendly code means that you can add additional html code